Five foods to help lower blood pressureNews /

-Nuts, seeds and legumes are part of the DASH diet, so try and include some plain unsalted nuts and seeds in your meals every day.
+Nuts, seeds and legumes are important parts of healthy eating patterns, so try and include some plain unsalted nuts and seeds in your meals every day.
 A serve of nuts or seeds is 30g, or a small handful.

 An added bonus - regular consumption of nuts is linked to lower levels of LDL (bad) cholesterol and total cholesterol in the blood, and does not lead to weight gain.

 Including these foods everyday will put you on a path to good health.
-More of these foods means less of the foods that may be too high in salt.
-Limiting your salt intake is important for your heart health, and the health of your blood vessels (which can be damaged by high blood pressure, which salt increases).
-Choose the above foods and know you’ll be automatically lowering your salt intake.
+More of these foods means less of the foods that may be too high in salt or saturated fat.
+Limiting your salt and saturated fat intake is important for your heart health, and the health of your blood vessels.
+Choose the above foods and know you’ll be automatically lowering your salt and saturated fat intake.
 When cooking, use different spices to bring out the flavour of your foods instead of salt.

 What do we take away from this?
 Small changes count.

 Several small changes can lead to big change, which is good news for our blood vessels and our hearts.